570+ Psoriatic Arthritis Patients Treated

 Homeopathy Scope

-The scope of treatment for psoriatic arthritis varies from person to person and depends on factors such as disease severity, degree of joint involvement, and duration of illness.
+The scope of homeopathic medicine for psoriatic arthritis varies from person to person and depends on factors such as disease severity, degree of joint involvement, and duration of illness.
 Early and mild cases often show better improvement.
 Moderate or long-standing cases may also respond, especially when potent immunosuppressants have been used sparingly.
 More severe or advanced cases, including those with joint deformities, may experience partial relief from pain and stiffness rather than complete recovery.

 Homeopathic Action